aip956/EngLab3/README.md

 Install uvicorn: pip install uvicorn
 Run the API: uvicorn main:app --reload

+Build containers: docker-compose up --build
+Validated for 20 skills, but not for max 250 length
 To POST (add):
 Start the API using uvicorn main:app --reload